 The research culminates in the finding, that... "myrobalan is highly nutritive and should be guarded to not disappear due to deforestation...… The dietary importance of the fruit cannot be overestimated !"

 After 1920, the progress in chemistry sentenced the fruit to industrial uselessness.
 This is why this tree lost its economic importance as a living being and, as a result, was sent to the sawmills.
-Today its stock is reduced to such an extent that it is a problem to find a cohesive unit, hills full of fragrant Arura trees are now a matter of cultivation at the foot of the water-rich Himalayan valleys.
+Today its wild stock is reduced to such an extent that it is a problem to find a cohesive unit in a natural forest, hills full of fragrant Arura trees are now a matter of cultivation at the foot of the water-rich Himalayan valleys.

-The Arura-tree depends very much on the help of a special mammal, the barking deer, to spread its seeds around.
+The wild Arura-tree depended very much on the help of a special mammal, the barking deer, to spread its seeds around.
 But this animal is today more easy to find in gourmet restaurant menu cards than inside Asian forests.

 Please help us by ordering our wild forest products...!

 Hardbound book with natural grass rope with real dry myrobalan fruits and an original leaf as a bookmark